mohamedabdellhay/iti-graduation-project/README.md

-# Hotjar Clone - Analytics & Session Recording Platform
+# Analytics & Session Recording Platform

-A powerful, scalable analytics platform similar to Hotjar, built with NestJS microservices architecture.
+A powerful, scalable analytics platform, built with NestJS microservices architecture.
 Track user behavior, record sessions, generate heatmaps, and gain insights into how users interact with your website.

 ## 🚀 Features